adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 ## Code

-A genetic algorithm, is just a smart method to bruteforce a problematic like the famous "Traveling salesman".
-You'll never be sure that the result is the best.
-Nevertheless, you'll have a better result than an approximation, and in a reasonable time.
+A genetic algorithm is just a smart method to bruteforce a problem like the famous “Traveling salesman”.
+You’ll never be sure that the result is the best.
+Nevertheless, you’ll have a better result than an approximation, and in a reasonable time.

 I'm not going to explain step by step the principle of the genetic method.
 If you're interested, you can look at these videos of [The coding train channel](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjnoJme_oH5AhUzh_0HHTNmAwkQwqsBegQIEhAB&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D9zfeTw-uFCw&usg=AOvVaw2r19VpTmdolkAXJpaZDJv7).

-I propose to show, how with perhaps 200 lines of rust I can write a web library with a genetic algorithm, specific for the table plans.
+I propose to show, how with perhaps 200 lines of rust I can write a web library with a genetic algorithm, specific for a table's plan.

 ### Types

-When I start a genetic algorithm, I like to start with the definition of the DNA.
-An option for our case is to use a vector of table and store the names of the participants.
+When I start a genetic algorithm, I like to start with the definition of DNA.
+An option for our case is to use a vector of tables and store the names of the participants.

 ```rust
 type Dna = Vec<Vec<String>>;
 ```

-To judge an ADN, we need to create some penalties and some bonus.
-Penalties are applied when two participants that are not "compatible" are in the same table.
-Bonus are given in the same way.
+To judge an ADN, we need to create some penalties and some bonuses.
+Penalties are applied when two participants that are not “compatible” are in the same table.
+I give bonuses in the same way.

-We want to give a value to the bonus and the penalty.

 Penalty key: two names separated with a coma in alphabetical order.
 Penalty value: value of the penalty.
+(0 to 255)

 ```rust